 Caring For Cactus

 Plants in the family Cactaceae are all native to North, Central and South America and some Caribbean islands.
 There are many species even in the coldest regions of these places.
-The term "hardy" is relative to where you live!
+The term “hardy” is relative to where you live!
 For a cactus to be hardy in your area, it must be able to withstand the coldest temperatures that occur where you live.
-For instance, for a cactus to be hardy in Denver, Colorado (zone 5), where I live, they must be able to withstand temperatures to -25 degrees F. (-35 degrees C.).
+For instance, for a cactus to be hardy in Denver, Colorado (zone 5), where we have our greenhouses, they must be able to withstand temperatures to -25 degrees F. (-35 degrees C.).
 Other things to consider are: the quality and type of soil you have, the amount of precipitation in summer and in winter and how much sunshine you have.
-If a cactus doesn't get enough cold weather, it will not flower normally in the spring.
+If a cactus doesn’t get enough cold weather, it will not flower normally in the spring.

 SOIL PREPARATION: In the dry climate of Colorado we actually have to water some cacti occasionally for them to thrive.
 Our soils are typically heavy clays that do not drain well.
 In most cases we would create raised beds by mounding the soil.
 To the heavy clay we add 10% composted yard waste and 30-40% coarse sand (1/16th inch to 1/4 inch in diameter).
 For Opuntias, this soil mixture provides adequate drainage with our average 15 inches of precipitation a year.
 For species that require better drainage, we add more coarse sand (up to 60%).

 Most of these cacti species prefer slightly alkaline soils.
 If your soil is acidic, you will have to add crushed limestone or other forms of lime to correct the pH to somewhere between 7.0 and 8.0.
 If you receive more than 20 inches of rain per year, you will want to increase the drainage material in your soil mix.
 In extremely wet climates you may have to grow the plants in pots where they can be sheltered from the rain.